Mossman Gorge, Queensland: Geography

-History of Mossman Gorge
+History

 The Eastern Kuku Yalanji (Goo-goo Ya-lan-gee) people have occupied this area for thousands of years prior to first contact.
-They are recognised as the Traditional Owners for this area.
+They are recognised as the traditional owners for this area.

-European Contact

 European settlement of the Mossman Gorge district began with the discovery of gold.
 In 1872, William Hann was commissioned by the Queensland Government to explore Cape York Peninsula to assess its mineral and land resources.
 During the exploration, one of Hann's party discovered gold on the Palmer River.
 After hearing of the discovery, James Mulligan led an expedition to the Palmer River in 1873.
 Mulligan reported that the sandbars of the river glittered with gold, which started a huge gold rush to the district.

 By late 1873 the first government officials and prospectors came ashore at the Endeavour River accompanied by a detachment of Native Police.

 Cooktown was established to service the Palmer River.
 Within 4 months, Cooktown and the Palmer River goldfield had a population of about 3,000 people.
 After James Mulligan found gold on the Hodgkinson River in 1876, Port Douglas was established as a port to service the Hodgkinson goldfield.
 The town grew rapidly and at the height of the gold rush had a population of 12,000.